 As a new Portlandian I jokingly confess to people that I am one of those evil Californians that make everything worse for the longtime city folks.
 Most people are gracious about it, but “No California” stickers pop up on real estate signs, and vitriolic news stories and social media attack people who buy houses for cash, increasing housing shortages and bidding wars.
 One person even got their car and home graffitied with “California Go Home.”

 Our cousins demonstrate how to be good guests.
 They’re intentional about offsetting their presence in the town.
 Fluent in Spanish, they talk with locals and I see a wall of politeness and tolerance fall away, faces grow warm and open, and conversation move to issues people care about.
 They create relationships with locals, and ask after the families, befriend the children, join in the banter, and set people at ease.
-They spend their money locally, and when they can’t find things nearby, they try shopping in Mexico rather than importing what they need from the States.
+They spend their money locally, and when they can’t find things nearby, they try shopping within Mexico rather than importing what they need from the States.

 They refrain from giving advice on what the locals should be doing, how they should live their lives.
 Yes there’s trash, unspayed dogs roaming, noise, sub-optimal sewers.
 They adapt as best they can, and adjust their expectations as if it’s the U.S. with a 1970s awareness and technology for dealing with problems.